 If a participant does not submit proof of having all his/her mandatory equipment, he/she will be penalized or disqualified.

 Failure to respect the minimum or maximum weight of equipment will also result in a penalty (see ART.
 28).

-At the medical check-ups in Morocco on 22 April 2023, competitors must present the organisation's medical certificate and his or her resting electrocardiogram with tracing.
-These 2 documents must be signed and dated at least 30 days before the start of the race, i.e. from 24 March 2023.
+At the medical check-ups in Morocco on 13 April 2024, competitors must present the organization’s medical certificate and his or her resting electrocardiogram with tracing.
+These 2 documents must be signed and dated at least 30 days before the start of the race, i.e. from 12 March 2024.

 If these documents are not completed and signed correctly, they will not be accepted.
-However, such competitors shall be able to participate after an examination by the organisation's doctors and subject to their approval.
-Each of these documents can be produced in the bivouac for a fixed fine of 200 euro to be paid in cash on the spot.
+However, such competitors shall be able to participate after an examination by the organizations’ doctors and subject to their approval.
+Each of these documents can be produced in the bivouac for a fixed penalty of 200 euro to be paid in cash on the spot.

 A penalty of one hour per missing document shall be applied too (see ART.
 28).

 Competitors abandoning one or several elements of his or her personal equipment should inform a bivouac marshall.

 Competitors who cannot justify at any check point the absence of any personal item will be severely penalized (see ART.
 28).